Pyrad/pyradnotes/source/CPP/ReadingMinutesEffectiveModernCPP.md

 > for now I’ll just say that you can’t assume that the results of `constexpr` functions are `const`, nor can you take for granted that their values are known during compilation.

+Usage of **remark**（提到，说起过）

+> I remarked earlier that auto variables can also be universal references.

 Usage of **’til-death-do-us-part** （至死不渝）